grantmcwilliams/PlexForBoxee/README.md

 * If you have a closed device - then you'll need to get a developers certificate for your device.
 * Login to your boxee account at http://www.boxee.tv
 * Go to the Developer section and follow the process to get a certificate
 * Copy the certificate into a folder name BoxeeApps on the root of a usb stick/drive
 * Copy the plexee folder into BoxeeApps as well
-* Attach the usb stick/drive to the Boxee device - the plexee application should now be available under Favourites in Apps.
+* Attach the usb stick/drive to the Boxee device - the plexee application should now be available under Favourites in Apps